leroix/webhook-demo/README.md

 4. Let the app deploy and then click the button to visit your app.

 Note: you may need to enter a credit card to verify your account, but this app should be free to run.

+Also note: it may take a minute or two for the app to become available because Heroku takes a while to provision redis, but it should automatically connect once redis is available.